-- Be sure the switch is OFF when not in use and before plugging in. - Do not attempt to use inappropriate attachments to exceed the tool's capacity.
-Approved accessories are available from the dealer or machine maker. - Check for damaged Parts.
-Before using any tool, any part that appears damaged should be carefully checked to determine that it will operate properly and perform its intended function. - Check for alignment and binding of all moving parts, broken parts or mounting fixtures and any other condition that may affect proper operation.
-Any part that is damaged should be properly repaired or replaced by a qualified technician. - Do not use the tool if any switch does not turn off and on properly.
+- Be sure the switch is OFF when not in use and before plugging in to wall outlet. - Do not use inappropriate attachments to exceed the tool's capacity.
+Approved accessories are available from the dealer or machine maker. - Check for damaged parts.
+Before using any tool, any part that appears damaged should be carefully checked to determine that it will operate properly and perform its intended function. - Check for alignment and binding of all moving parts.
+Broken parts or mounting fixtures and any other condition that may affect proper operation.
+Any part that is damaged should be properly repaired or replaced by a qualified technician. - Do not use the tool if any switch does not turn off and on.